-Analysis of data for applied adjuvant therapy in patients with initially diagnosed eBC showed that 28 (73.7%) patients received anthracyclines in the adjuvant setting, 18 (47.4%) patients were treated with adjuvant trastuzumab.
+Analysis of data for applied adjuvant therapy in patients with initially diagnosed early breast cancer showed that 28 (73.7%) patients received anthracyclines in the adjuvant setting, 18 (47.4%) patients were treated with adjuvant trastuzumab.
 Treatment with adjuvant trastuzumab in all included patients was conducted after treatment with anthracyclines (sequentially), concomitant with taxane therapy until the completion of one year adjuvant treatment.
 Locoregional relapse was initially reported in 10 (26.32%) patients and distant metastases in 28 (73.68%) patients.
-Time to onset of the first relapse of the disease (iDFS) ranged 13-216 months, with an average time of 79.2 \pm 52 months.
+Time to onset of the first relapse of the disease (invasive disease-free survival-iDFS) ranged from 13 to 216 months with an average time of $79.2 \pm 52.0$ months.
 In half of the patients, the time to the first relapse occurrence was less than 55.5 months.